Permafrost/TundraTN/README.md

    man's scoping mechanism, since typically user-space variables are unprefixed.
 However some Trading Networks-specific arguments, such as `TN_parms`, remain unprefixed.
-2. All boolean arguments are suffixed with a '?'
+2. All boolean arguments are suffixed with a '?'.
 3. Single-word argument names are preferred.
-Where multiple words are necessary, words are separated with a '.'
+Where multiple words are necessary, words are separated with a '.'.
 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
    Service names are usually verbs, indicating the action performed on the noun (parent folder).
-5. Services are written in Java where necessary, such as when dealing directly with the Trading Networks Java API, and are *almost* always overloaded by a backing method in the shared source, which provides the actual implementation.
+5. Services are written in Java where necessary, such as when dealing directly with the Trading Networks Java API.
+Java services are *almost* always overloaded by a backing method in the shared source, which provides the actual implementation.
 This way, backing methods can be used by other backing methods directly, without needing to deal with the IData/IDataCursor/IDataUtil nastiness that a fronting Java service is usually required to deal with.
 6. Services declare all inputs and outputs, always explicitly marked as